By Patricia Dwyer

 Even with competition in mind, Barlow does not speak of his experience in the water as a sport.

 “Its definitely something that you kind of have to feel to understand,” Barlow said.
-“It’s almost addictive, it’s such a great feeling just to be gliding and skimming across the surface of the water like that.”
+“It’s almost addictive, it’s such a great feeling just to be gliding and skimming across the surface of the water in a 3 person inflatable kayak like that.”

 Barlow has people paddling on the team in their 60s and 70s who have been paddling their whole lives.
 Such examples of dedication support Barlow’s assertions of the activity’s addictive nature.